 The Canadian Canoe Museum offers the chance to explore the rich history of paddling both across Canada and around the World.
 Not only does the museum contain the most extensive collection of paddled watercraft in the world, but there are also hands-on demonstrations from the master craftsmen who design and build many of these boats.

-The Canadian Canoe Museum also runs paddle tours along the Ottonabee River, including journeys up and down the famous Peterborough Lift Lock.
+The Canadian Canoe Museum also runs paddle tours along the Otonabee River, including journeys up and down the famous Peterborough Lift Lock.
 Families can also sign up for sleepover events and scavenger hunts.

 East City Ales